astramarki/blog-generator/implementationPlan.md

    - Maintain persona voice consistency
    - Track which persona wrote what
    - Generate content in selected format (HTML or Avada)
+   - Respect persona's `number_of_images` setting:
+     - 0 = Only featured image generated
+     - 1+ = That many content images plus featured image
+     - Default is 2 content images if not specified

 ### Phase 7: Products Management
 **Status: COMPLETED ✅**